adc-trust-ai/trust-free/README.md

 ## Usage

-Here are two basic examples of how to use the TRUST™ algorithm:
+Here are two simple examples showing how to use the trust-free package:

 ```python
 from trust import TRUST # note the import name is trust, not trust-free